Managing Cyber Risk for CISOs Under Pressure

 E07: Cybersecurity Risk Management: Balancing Risk and Finite Budgets

-No organization has unlimited resources to dedicate to cybersecurity, but many today are feeling particularly crunched with finite budgets set against mounting vendor costs.
+No organisation has unlimited resources to dedicate to cybersecurity, but many today are feeling particularly crunched with finite budgets set against mounting vendor costs.
 Yet as returning guest Edwin Hernandez remarks: “You can’t afford to have a cybersecurity incident.”

 For more Trend Micro thought leadership on cyber risk, check out these other resources: